avnet-iotconnect/iotc-ios-swift-sdk/README.md

     - disabled : false = offline data storing, true = not storing offline data
     - availSpaceInMb : Define the file size of off-line data which should be in (MB)
     - fileCount : Number of files need to create for off-line data
-* "spID" : Enter the device CPID
+* "cpID" : Enter the device CPID
 * "env"  : Enter device pf
 * "pf"   : give tghe platform AZ or AWS